B-Malikk/Project-PAD/docs/Tablet.md

 This method opens an html website on the tablet.

 __Parameters__
-- *url* - This can be used to access the attributes that are initialised.
+- *url* - This can be used to access the attributes that are initialised

 ### closePage():
 This method closes html website on the tablet.